AARP Hearing Center

 Background

-Families with grandparents as caregivers have access to an array of public-benefit programs.
-But in some cases, benefits are lower for grandparents and other family caregivers than they are for foster parents.
+All kinship caregivers have access to an array of public-benefit programs.
 Grandparents caring for grandchildren may be eligible for child-only welfare benefits through Temporary Assistance for Needy Families.
 This assistance may be available to them regardless of the grandparents’ income and work status.
 Grandparent households that qualify can receive additional Supplemental Nutrition Assistance Program (SNAP) benefits when a grandchild moves in.
 However, the grandchild can only receive SNAP benefits if the entire household is eligible.
 Grandparents caring for a grandchild can also apply for free or reduced-price meals for their grandchild.
 These meals are provided through the National School Lunch Program and the Summer Food Service Program.
 Income is a factor for eligibility.
+However, in many cases, formal kinship caregivers are eligible for more financial assistance than other caregivers.

-Grandparents and other family members raising children face substantial difficulties getting public benefits.
-Some rules and program structures inadvertently create hardship.
+Some rules and program structures inadvertently create hardship for kinship caregivers.
 For example, they can discourage the creation of formal guardianships by grandparents and other family caregivers.
-Others create significant hurdles for grandparents and other family caregivers to enroll children in school or obtain medical treatment for the children (see also Intergenerational Cooperation)
+Others create significant hurdles for kinship caregivers to enroll children in school or obtain medical treatment for them (see also Intergenerational Cooperation).

 ASSISTANCE FOR GRANDPARENTS AND OTHER RELATIVES RAISING CHILDREN: Policy